chef-boneyard/chef-rfc/rfc000-windows-package.md

 ### Chef::Resource::WindowsPackage
 Shortcut Resource Name: `windows_package`

+This would be the default package provider on windows, so you would use the 'package' resource and wouldn't necessarily need a shortcut resource.

+### Attributes

+* package_name - defaults to the resource name
+* source - the location of package to install
+* installer_type - for future use to manually differentiate between installers
+* options - flags passed to the installer
+* version - version of the package to install, if applicable
+* returns - possible exit codes that indicate success

+Deprecated attributes:

+* checksum
+The existing cookbook allows source to be a URL, we'd rather use remote_file to download packages unless we're passing the URL directly to the installer to avoid code duplication and maintain 'primatives.'
+* success_codes
+This will be renamed to returns to match other existing core providers

+### Platform specific resources
 Utilizing the platform-specific resource functionality introduced in [CHEF-2698](https://tickets.opscode.com/browse/CHEF-2698), add a new package resource with windows specific attributes

 ```